-Whether you love being in the kitchen, or getting in and out as quickly as you can, there are a number of ways you can organize your drawers and cabinets to make your time in the kitchen much easier.
+Whether you love being in the kitchen or getting in and out as quickly as you can, there are a number of ways you can organize your drawers and cabinets to make your time in the kitchen much easier.
 In fact, not only should organizing your kitchen be easy, but it should also be fun.

 If you have a wide drawer that is home for multiple kinds of kitchen tools, invest in a few corkboard tiles that you can place in the drawer (and even cut to size if needed) to keep your gadgets from slipping all over the place every time you open and close the drawer.

 3. Use Expandable Drawer Dividers to organize kitchen drawers

-Add a Towel Bar on the Outside of Your “Fake” Drawer
+4. Add a Towel Bar on the Outside of Your “Fake” Drawer

 Usually, the drawer in front of the sink is a fake one, just there for aesthetics – utilize that front of the drawer by installing a towel bar!
 This DIY kitchen hack is perfect to redesign a relatively unused space.
 Your towels will always be within reach and it looks really nice as a welcome bonus!

 With just a simple board cut to size, you can separate your containers from their lids – this will gain a lot of space because you aren’t trying to store containers with the lids on top.
 This can also work inside a cabinet instead of in a drawer if you use a plastic container to hold the lids in place.
 Take the headache out of storing and finding plastic your plastic containers!

 6. DIY Kitchen Organization Project: Make Your Own Customized Drawer Organizer

 With a very small amount of lumber, cut and glued to size, you can create a completely customized drawer organizer based on exactly what you have.
 Everything will easily have its very own home in your drawer.

 Think vertical!
 If you like having your utensils standing upright, go with that!
 Have a drawer built into your kitchen that can hold your utensils vertically.
 Organizing similar utensils makes it super easy to find what you need at a quick glance.
 This is a great solution for those tall utensils since they can be so awkward to keep in regular drawers and can take up so much space on the counter!
 Having this deep drawer right next to the stove makes have this drawer smart, efficient and convenient.

 If you have a cabinet above your fridge, it’s very likely that the space is underutilized.
 It’s so hard to get up there – whether you’re tall or short!
 By adding some dividers, you can create usable space for cutting boards or cookie sheets that make it easy to get stuff in and out.
 This can also be achieved with tension rods.

 If you have a deep drawer where you store bakeware, but can’t ever seem to make all the pieces AND their lids fit correctly, try a tension rod near the front of the drawer.
 Leave just enough room to slip in the lids.

-Use a Pegboard Inspired Drawer System to keep your kitchen drawers neat
+10. Use a Pegboard Inspired Drawer System to keep your kitchen drawers neat

 You can purchase this kind of system, or DIY it pretty easily.
 Place your pegboards in the drawer based on the cookware you have, and never worry about having to juggle a tall stack of glassware dishes to get the one you need that’s inevitably on the very bottom of the stack.